avarngeline/Projects/README.md

 ![Image](https://github.com/user-attachments/assets/f7d8c1d1-0f33-418d-baff-f9ef20ab2cac)

-- Year-over-Year (YoY) sales growth has steadily increased since 2021, with a notable 27.43% growth in 2023 and 2024, indicating strong performance and significant improvement compared to the previous year.
+- Year-over-Year (YoY) sales growth has steadily increased since 2021, with a notable 27.43% growth in 2024 compared to 2023, indicating strong performance and significant improvement compared to the previous year.

 ![Image](https://github.com/user-attachments/assets/523d1318-779f-4d31-8e40-35b0da0f15d3)

 - Comparing 2024 to 2023 by region, the Pacific region shows a strong YoY sales growth of around 38%, outpacing other regions by about 20%.
 This indicates a significant increase in sales for the Pacific region, which is a positive signal for investors, stakeholders, and management.
-- The Gulf region displays more volatility, with sharp peaks and declines in sales, possibly due to market fluctuations or external factors.
+- The Gulf region displays more volatility, with peaks and declines in sales, possibly due to market fluctuations or external factors.
 In contrast, the Pacific, Atlantic, and Interior regions show more stability, though their slower growth rates suggest a steady but less dramatic demand for products.

 ![Image](https://github.com/user-attachments/assets/44039c87-7d7c-467c-b323-119808754619)

-- The Pacific region has been a consistent top performer, contributing around $35K in sales and 95K units annually from 2021 to 2024.
+- The Pacific region has been a consistent top performer, contributing around $35K in sales and 9.5K units annually from 2021 to 2024.
 It consistently outperforms the average across all regions, demonstrating strong demand and a loyal customer base, making it a key driver of overall sales growth.
-- The Gulf region faces challenges with the lowest sales and unit sales, consistently performing below half of the average.
-Its sales trend has remained flat with no noticeable growth, even declining to its lowest point in January 2024, indicating potential issues such as low market demand or limited reach.
-- The Pacific region leads in total units sold, reflecting robust demand and a strong customer base, while the Atlantic region follows closely behind.
-The Atlantic shows potential for further growth with focused marketing strategies that could help capture a larger market share.
+- The Atlantic region follows closely behind the Pacific region and shows potential for further growth with focused marketing strategies that could help capture a larger market share.
 - The Interior region exhibits moderate sales performance, but there are clear opportunities for growth.
 With more strategic initiatives, such as targeted marketing and product innovation, the region could increase its market share and boost overall performance.
-- The Gulf region continues to lag significantly, contributing less than half of the total sales compared to other regions.
-This suggests challenges that may stem from ineffective marketing, low product appeal, or supply chain limitations.
-Addressing these issues could help improve the Gulf region’s competitiveness and sales performance.
+- The Gulf region faces challenges with the lowest unit sales, consistently performing below half of the average.
+Its sales trend has remained flat with no noticeable growth, even declining to its lowest point in January 2024, indicating potential issues such as low market demand or limited reach.

 ![Image](https://github.com/user-attachments/assets/3cf201d3-fbc9-4243-8d6f-e0ffaa7315b7)

+- The top five products consistently making up the highest sales across all regions are Triple Dazzle Caramel, Scrumdiddlyumptious, Milk Chocolate, Nutty Crunch Surprise, and Fudge Mallows.
+- The Chocolate division is the clear leader in sales, contributing nearly 80% of total sales, demonstrating its central role in the company's revenue generation.
-- The top four products consistently making up the highest sales across all regions are Triple Dazzle Caramel, Scrumdiddlyumptious, Milk Chocolate, Nutty Crunch Surprise, and Fudge Mallows.
-The Chocolate division dominates sales, accounting for nearly 80% of overall sales.
-Scrumdiddlyumptious and Triple Dazzle Caramel are key contributors to gross profit, each representing around 20% of total profits, solidifying their importance in the product lineup.
+- Scrumdiddlyumptious and Triple Dazzle Caramel are key contributors to gross profit, each representing around 20% of total profits, solidifying their importance in the product lineup.
 - On the other hand, Kazookies contributes 0% to gross profit, likely due to low-margin pricing or poor sales volume.
 This suggests the need for a reevaluation of its positioning or sales strategy.
-The Sugar division has a minimal share of profits, with the majority coming from the Chocolate division and a smaller contribution from the Other division, emphasising the dominant role of Chocolate in driving overall profitability.
+- The Sugar division has a minimal share of the company’s profits, while the Chocolate division remains the primary source of profitability.
+The Other division also contributes less, further reinforcing the need to focus on the Chocolate division for future growth and profitability

 **3.2.
 Product Profitability**